WideLearning/notes/Using obsidian.md

 # Using obsidian

 ## Basics
-All Obsidian commands are available in the menu opened by `ctrl+p`.
-All files are in the `ctrl+o` menu.
+All Obsidian commands are available in the command menu opened by `ctrl+p`.
+Also you can find files in the `ctrl+o` menu.

 ## Plugins